mickeys/lose-weight-keto/README.md

-# How I Lost 50 Pounds, For Free, On Keto
+# Simple, Sane, and Simple Keto

 This my explanation of how I lost 50 pounds on [keto](https://en.m.wikipedia.org/wiki/Ketogenic_diet).
 I did this, quickly, without _needing_ to buy any special food prep devices, magic powders, strange foods, or -- and this might be the best of all -- exercise.
 I'll be as brief as possible, with some explanation below, and some inline links to resources I've found useful.